Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Computation of the -Term

-\hvFloat[ floatPos=H, capVPos=c, capWidth=1.6, rotAngle=90, objectPos=c]{figure}{ } {The $E_2$-term of the ADRSS with coefficients $(E_{\cC})_*V(0)$.
-The notation and grading is as in Figure \ref{fig:SSRS-E2}.
+\hvFloat[ floatPos=H, capVPos=c, capWidth=w, rotAngle=90, objectPos=c]{figure}{ } {The $E_2$-term of the ADSS with coefficients $(E_{\cC})_*V(0)$.
+The notation and grading is as in \fullref{fig:SSRS-E1}.
 In addition, a $\copyright$ is a copy of $\mathbb{F}_4[v_1]/(v_1^{\text{c}})$.
-In Section \ref{sec:higher}, we prove that $E_2 \cong E_{\infty}$.
-Therefore, this is also the $E_{\infty}$-term of the ADRSS.}{fig:SSRS-E2}
+In \fullref{sec:higher}, we prove that $E_2 \cong E_{\infty}$.
+Therefore, this is also the $E_{\infty}$-term of the ADSS.}{fig:SSRS-E2}